ncm/nytm-spelling-bee/README.md

 ```
 The goal of the puzzle is to find words of five or more letters that use
 only the letters in the set, and that all use the central letter.
 Words
-that use all the letters score three points, the rest one.
+that use all seven letters score three points, the rest one.
 For example,
 for the letters above, "mitosis" scores 1, "optimums" 3.

-The program only
-emits puzzles that that it finds have between 26 and 32 points possible,
+The program as presented only emits puzzles that that it finds have between
-given the words in its list.
-Typically one is advised to be satisfied to
+26 and 32 points possible, given the words in its list.
+Typically one is
-find 20 points' worth, but there is no reason to limit yourself to that.
+advised to be satisfied to find 20 points' worth, but there is no reason to
+limit yourself to that.

 Output is a list of seven-letter sets, like
 ```